Get Ready for Middle School!

 Get Your Middle School Offer Letter

 In April, students get their middle school offers.
 All applicants will get a middle school offer; most students get an offer to attend one of the programs ranked on their middle school application, but it is not guaranteed.
-If you do not get an offer from one of the programs ranked on your application, you will get one to another school.
+If a student does not get an offer from one of the programs ranked on their application, they will get one to another school.